-- (2) The pro forma adjustments related to this offering (the "Offering Adjustments") are described in the notes to the unaudited pro forma consolidated financial information included elsewhere in this prospectus, and principally include the following: - · adjustments for the Reorganization Transactions and the entry into the TRA; - the issuance of shares of our Class A common stock to the purchasers in this offering in exchange for net proceeds of approximately \$186.5 million, based on an assumed initial public offering price of \$15.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting underwriting discounts and commissions but before offering expenses; - the application by us of the net proceeds from this offering and the issuance of shares of Class A common stock (assuming 13,333,333 shares of Class A common stock are sold in this offering, and assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock) to acquire newly-issued LLC Units from Xponential Holdings LLC at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock after deducting underwriting discounts and commissions; - the application of the net proceeds from this offering, together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million, (iii) pay the H&W Cash Merger Consideration of approximately \$23.3 million and (iv) acquire approximately \$38.5 million of LLC Units from certain Pre-IPO LLC Members, including Anthony Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock; - the application by Xponential Holdings LLC of the proceeds from the issuance of the LLC Units and Preferred Units to us (i) to repay approximately \$125.5 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay approximately \$8.7 million in contingent consideration liabilities related to the CycleBar acquisition, including accrued interest, (iii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions, (iv) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer and (v) \$9.3 million for working capital; - adjustments to record contingent consideration equal to the fair value of the shares issued in connection with the Rumble acquisition of \$32.8 million and \$10.6 million receivable from shareholder for debt financing provided to the Rumble sellers; and - the provision for federal and state income taxes of Xponential Fitness, Inc. as a taxable corporation at an effective rate of 6.38% for the years ended December 31, 2020 and 3.47% for the three months ended March 31, 2021, respectively (which effective rates were calculated using the U.S. federal income tax rate of 21%). - (3) Includes long-term debt, notes payable and present value of amounts due under settlement agreements, but excludes contingent consideration and deferred loan costs.
+- (2) The pro forma adjustments related to this offering (the "Offering Adjustments") are described in the notes to the unaudited pro forma consolidated financial information included elsewhere in this prospectus, and principally include the following: - · adjustments for the Reorganization Transactions and the entry into the TRA; - the issuance of shares of our Class A common stock to the purchasers in this offering in exchange for net proceeds of approximately \$111.9 million, after deducting underwriting discounts and commissions but before offering expenses; - the application by us of the net proceeds from this offering and the issuance of shares of Class A common stock (assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock) to acquire newly-issued LLC Units from Xponential Holdings LLC at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock after deducting underwriting discounts and commissions; - the application of the net proceeds from this offering, together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million and (iii) pay the H&W Cash Merger Consideration of approximately \$11.7 million; - the application by Xponential Holdings LLC of the proceeds from the issuance of the LLC Units and Preferred Units to us (i) to repay approximately \$115.4 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions, (iii) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer and (iv) \$3.5 million for working capital; - adjustments to record contingent consideration equal to the fair value of the shares issued in connection with the Rumble acquisition of \$32.8 million and \$10.6 million receivable from shareholder for debt financing provided to the Rumble sellers; and - the provision for federal and state income taxes of Xponential Fitness, Inc. as a taxable corporation at an effective rate of 6.26% for the years ended December 31, 2020 and 3.34% for the three months ended March 31, 2021, respectively (which effective rates were calculated using the U.S. federal income tax rate of 21%). - (3) Includes long-term debt, notes payable and present value of amounts due under settlement agreements, but excludes contingent consideration and deferred loan costs.
 Amounts due under settlement agreements were \$4.4 million, \$2.0 million and \$1.3 million as of December 31, 2019, December 31, 2020 and March 31, 2021, respectively.
 These amounts are recorded on our consolidated balance sheet as accrued expenses of \$2.7 million, \$2.0 million and \$1.3 million and contingent consideration from acquisitions of \$1.7 million, \$0 and \$0 at December 31, 2019, December 31, 2020 and March 31, 2021, respectively.